kartoza/geocontext/README-dev.md

 1. For local DB access first uncomment the ports section in the db app in the docker-compose.yml
 2. For river-name specific queries you should add the river database details to the uwsgi environment (RIVER_DATABASE_USER, RIVER_DATABASE_HOST, RIVER_DATABASE_PASSWORD, RIVER_DATABASE_NAME)
-3. Use run-dev to build the production and development containers, create superuser, and import default registries.
+3. Use setup-dev to build the production and development containers, create superuser, and import default registries.
 ```
-make run-dev
+make setup-dev
 ```
 4. Geocontext should now be running at localhost.
 5. DB can be accessed at port 'localhost:25432', user&password='docker', database=gis